 The Cybersecurity Chapter will be helmed by PIKOM councillor Alex Liew who also represents Glocomp.
 Former PIKOM chairman Woon Tai Hai will serve as adviser.
 The committee includes representatives from leading infosecurity names such as Cisco, Symantec, FireEye, Trend Micro, Dimension Data, Mesiniaga, F-secure and L GMS.

 “Recent experiences show that no one can claim to be safe, as cybersecurity threats do not discriminate,” said Chin.
 “Any enterprise or entity can be a victim.
 Protection is the best means to achieve prevention.
-Identification and incident response is crucial.”
+Identification and incident response are crucial.”

 “Cyberthreats are not limited to ransomware,” said Alex Liew.
 “There are many other threats to different industries.
 Crucial infrastructure such as public transportation and utilities may be compromised.
 We aim to increase awareness of these threats and ways to combat them.”